Cadence to Acquire AWR Corporation From National Instruments to Accelerate System Innovation for 5G RF Communications

 © 2019 Cadence Design Systems, Inc. and National Instruments Corporation.
 All rights reserved worldwide.

-Cadence, the Cadence logo and the other Cadence marks found at "nofollow" >www.cadence.com/go/trademarks are trademarks or registered trademarks of Cadence Design Systems, Inc. All other trademarks are the property of their respective owners.
+Cadence, the Cadence logo and the other Cadence marks found at www.cadence.com/go/trademarks are trademarks or registered trademarks of Cadence Design Systems, Inc. All other trademarks are the property of their respective owners.

 National Instruments, NI, ni.com and LabVIEW are trademarks of National Instruments.
 Other product and company names listed are trademarks or trade names of their respective companies.